cortadocodes/cortadocodes/README.md

 ![Cortadocodes' GitHub stats](https://github-readme-stats.vercel.app/api?username=cortadocodes&show_icons=true&theme=transparent&rank_icon=percentile&hide=stars&include_all_commits=true&number_format=long&show=prs_merged&custom_title=GitHub%20stats)

 ### Who am I?
-I'm a Senior Software Engineer at @Octue where I build data and cloud solutions for scientists to help automate the wind industry (and sometimes other renewable tech!).
-Almost all the code I write is open-source and I'm happy to say my development process is increasingly powered by free and open-source software.
+I'm a Senior Software Engineer at @Octue where I build data and cloud solutions for scientists.
+My work has been focused on automating various parts of the wind industry (and sometimes other renewable energy tech) and, as a big fan of FOSS, I'm happy that the majority is open-source.

 ### What I've been up to